tpwres/teczki-polskiego-wrestlingu/content/e/mcw/2024-11-16-mcw-charytatywnie.md

 #### Recap
 * The debutant Phantom came out to the ring lead by a female valet on a piece of rope, which tied his hands and ended in a noose around his neck.
+* Johny Vegas's foot hit the camera while he was being thrown into the ring by Chris Steeler.

 ### References